Help get yourself started with the Linux operating system with this handy Linux Command sheet.

 USERADD Command

-command will again do exactly as it sounds and create a new user.
+The useradd command will create a new user.

 useradd [OPTIONS] [USERNAME]

-When you create a new user you will need to use passwd to assign a password to that account before it’s able to be used.
+When you create a new user, you will need to use passwd to assign a password to that account before using it.

-You will need to have superuser rights or logged in as root for this to work.
+You will need to have superuser rights or be the root user for this to work.

 useradd gus